Knowledge base

 - When using the Microsoft Table Styles, you can control the behaviour of the formatting by setting the Table Style options – 6 tick boxes that define the structure of your table.

-If you would like some 1-on-1 time with Jason to finally get that project finished - you know the one - then please reach out.
+Yes, he takes on client projects and 1:1 troubleshooting so if you would like to finally get that project finished - you know the one - then go ahead - just reach out.